JopjeKnopje/pipex/README.md

 ## TODO
+[ ] Check if the command given to pipex contains the abolute path ex. (/usr/bin/prog) [ ] Check if the command given to pipex contains the relative path ex. (./prog) [ ] Before adding the path to the cmd->cmd_paths check if we can run it with access.
+[ ] Have an exit function that also frees our memory
-* Bij iedere split in de envp meteen met access checken
+[ ] Bij iedere split in de envp meteen met access checken